scalalandio/chimney/docs/docs/troubleshooting.md

 ## Debugging macros

-In some cases it could be helpful to preview what is the expression generated by macros, which implicits were used in macro (or not) and what was the exact logic that lead to the final expression or compilation errors.
+In some cases, it could be helpful to preview what is the expression generated by macros, which implicits were used in macro (or not) and what was the exact logic that lead to the final expression or compilation errors.